rabianikwan/rabianikwan/README.md

 ## About

 Software engineer with 5 years of experience building web applications, automation pipelines, and self-hosted infrastructure.
-I work across the full stack — from frontend interfaces to backend services, DevOps tooling, and data engineering.
+I work across the full stack: frontend interfaces, backend services, DevOps tooling, and data engineering.
 I have a strong interest in reproducible, code-first analytical systems and AI agent infrastructure.

+One area I care about deeply: the structural overreliance on SPSS in Indonesian clinical and health research contexts.
+SPSS cannot perform proportional hazards assumption testing (Schoenfeld residuals), multiple imputation via random forest, bootstrap model validation, or calibration curve analysis.
+These are methods standard in rigorous clinical prediction research internationally.
+This gap produces a reproducibility ceiling that affects the quality and credibility of Indonesian health research output.
+I advocate for open, scriptable tools (R and Python) as the foundation for any serious quantitative work in this space.

 ---

 ## Technical Skills

+**Languages**
+`JavaScript` · `TypeScript` · `Rust` · `Python` · `R`

 **Frontend**
-`JavaScript` · `TypeScript` · `React` · `Next.js` · `Angular` · `Tailwind CSS` · `HTML/CSS`
+`React` · `Next.js` · `Angular` · `Tailwind CSS` · `HTML/CSS`

 **Backend**
 `Node.js` · `NestJS` · `Express` · `Django` · `GraphQL` · `REST APIs`

 **Data & Scripting**
-`Python` · `R` · `pandas` · `openpyxl` · `rapidfuzz` · Statistical computing
+`pandas` · `openpyxl` · `rapidfuzz` · Statistical computing

 **Databases**
 `PostgreSQL` · `MySQL` · `MariaDB` · `MongoDB` · `Redis` · `Firebase`